metaplex-foundation/digital-asset-validator-plugin/README.md

 It is built on the following principles.
 * Do a little work in the validator process as possible.
-* Allow ay message bus tech to work.
+* Allow any message bus tech to work.
 * Opinionated and efficient Wire format as a standard.
 * Async first